Emyrk/coder-jupyter-lab/README.md

-# coder-rstudio
+# coder-jupyter-lab

-Docker image that runs RStudio as a generic application
+Docker image that makes jupyter-lab run instead of jupyter-notebook from the default application.